abhisheknalla/RubyOnRails_QuizAppGame/README.md

 1. Doing bundle install inside QuizApp.
 2. Run rails server to deploy app at http://localhost:3000/ .

-All the required features have been implemented and can be viewd at different stages of the game and through exploration.
+All the required features have been implemented and can be viewed at different stages of the game and through exploration.